 In late March 2010, the FDA temporarily suspended the use of Rotarix® in the United States as a precautionary measure following the discovery of PCV-1 DNA material in the vaccine.
 In May 2010, the FDA determined that healthcare practitioners could resume the use of Rotarix®.
-We believe our royalties from sales of Rotarix® will be negatively impacted during the three months ended September 30, 2010 by the FDA's decision to temporarily suspend the use of Rotarix® from March 2010 through May 2010 and that negative impact from the temporary suspension may extend to future quarters as well.
-However, if our royalty revenue from Rotarix® is negatively impacted by the FDA's decision, our royalty expense for Rotarix® would be similarly impacted and therefore our net loss or cash position will not be impacted as a result of the FDA's decision.
+Our royalties from sales of Rotarix® were negatively impacted during the three months ended September 30, 2010 by the FDA's decision to temporarily suspend the use of Rotarix® from March 2010 through May 2010 and that negative impact from the temporary suspension may extend to future quarters as well.
+However, our net loss and cash position were not impacted even though our royalty revenue was impacted because there was an offsetting impact on our royalty expense.